RCJacH/RCJacH.github.io/content/post/reaper/working-with-sample-library-templates.md

 Now that you are informed,
 you can make an educated choice in how to work with large sample libraries.
-If you are interested in setting up a Sample Library Server, keep an eye on the update.
+If you are interested in setting up a Sample Library Server, keep an eye on the update of this blog.